Institute of Ideas Freedom School

 Writing challenge: Disputations - Constraints on Freedom

-It is 500 years since Martin Luther nailed his 95 Theses to the door of All Saints’ Church in Wittenberg, in the process kickstarting the world’s first pamphlet war and heralding the Protestant Reformation and the ideas which would profoundly change Europe.
+It is 500 years since Martin Luther nailed his 95 Theses to the door of All Saints’ Church in Wittenberg, in the process kickstarting the world’s first pamphlet war and heralding the Protestant Reformation together with ideas which would profoundly change Europe.

-Working in groups of no more than 5 five people, the challenge in this session is for each team to write a short manifesto consisting no more than 10 theses or propositions that argue for expanding liberty in a key area where freedom is under threat today – artistic autonomy, freedom of movement, free speech, etc. Teams should utilise the knowledge gained over the course of school to develop their approach to an issue.
+Working in groups of 5 five people, the challenge in this session is for each team to write a short manifesto consisting of propositions that argue for expanding liberty in a key area where freedom is under threat today – for example, artistic autonomy, freedom of movement or free speech.
+Teams will utilise knowledge gained over the course of school to develop their approach and propositions.

 - 16.00-17.00: Freedom Theses / Propositions Writing